carbon-language/carbon-lang/flang/c++style.md

 well as you do and avoid distracting her by calling out usage of new features in comments.
 ### Layout
+Always run *clang-format* before committing code.
+Other developers should be able to run "git pull", then *clang-format*, and see only their own changes.

-Always run clang-format.
-Here's what you can expect to see it do:
+Here's what you can expect to see *clang-format* do:
 1. Indent with two spaces.
 1. Don't indent public:, protected:, and private: accessibility labels.